-Meth mouth is just one of the side effects of meth abuse that needs attention.
-In many, if not most, cases, teeth impacted by meth mouth must be removed, but dental procedures may be able able to correct some of the issues caused by meth mouth.
-However, even this problem is minor if the individual cannot stop abusing drugs.
+Meth mouth is just one of the side effects of Meth abuse that needs attention.
+In many cases, teeth impacted by Meth mouth must be removed; dental procedures may be able able to correct some of the issues caused by Meth mouth, however.

 Of course, the consequences of Meth can be far worse than poor oral health.
 Detox is a recommended treatment option to get the body to a Meth-free state.
 The individual could have a higher chance of recovery within the care of a medical professional.